 “There is no such thing as a safe UV tan,” she says.
 “The reddening or browning of skin with sun exposure is a sign of skin damage.”

-The “tan” achieved with sunless tanners, however, is both nontoxic and noncarcinogenic, and has been shown to be safe in FDA testing.
+The “tan” achieved with sunless tanners, however, is much safer than a UV tan.
 The active ingredient in most sunless tanners is the coloring agent DHA (dihydroxyacetone), which combines with amino acids in the skin.
 The resulting reaction causes browning, but unlike the reaction caused by UV rays, it involves only the outermost, dead cell layer of the skin.

 Can I Get A Quality Sunless Tan At Home?